-In order to bring forth a broad understanding of the most recent findings related to the business model and innovation in SMEs, this article carried out a critical and systematic literature review.
-The research protocol was conceived following the study of Agrawal (et al., 2022) that conducted a reliable and replicable systematic literature review.
+To bring forth a broad understanding of the most recent findings related to the business model and innovation in SMEs, this article carried out a critical and systematic literature review.
+The research protocol was conceived following the study of Agrawal and colleagues (2022) that conducted a reliable and replicable systematic literature review.

-Figure 1 - Representation of the methodological approach Source: the author, adapted from Haddaway (et al., 2022).
+Figure 1 - Representation of the methodological approach Source: Adapted from Haddaway and colleagues (2022)

 The articles incorporated in this SLR derived from the Web of Science (WoS) database.
-A search by topics for articles was conducted based on the criteria established using the query "(("Business Model") AND (("Innovat")) AND (("SME") OR ("Small and medium ent"))".
+A search by topics for articles was conducted based on the criteria established using the query "(("Business Model") AND ("Innovat")) AND (("SME") OR ("Small and medium ent"))".
 The aim was to identify investigations surrounding the fields of business models and innovation related to small and medium enterprises considering the categories "Management, Business, Economics and Business Finance".
 Articles (including early access) and review articles in the English language with no time restriction were additional filters adopted in the search.

-The outcome generated a total of 247 articles that were submitted to the protocol, based on the study of Haddaway (et al., 2022) described below in Figure 1, to be properly analysed in this study.
+The outcome generated a total of 247 articles that were submitted to the protocol, based on the study of Haddaway and colleagues (2022), as described in Figure 1, to be properly analyzed in this study.

-This research used the Vos Viewer and R Studio software to conduct a bibliometric analysis of the final 122 records obtained.
+This research used the VOSviewer and R Studio software to conduct a bibliometric analysis of the final 122 records obtained.
 Then, the procedure combined the bibliometric to a content analysis of the articles to find trends, identifying clusters and presenting the results of condensed information in the form of tables and figures.
 Those results were the base to the proposal of a framework and to foster the conclusions and future studies agenda.